Zamiell/isaac-achievement-randomizer/docs/about.md

 - `achievementRandomizer [mode] [seed]` - Starts a new playthrough using the specified seed.
 For example: `achievementRandomizer hardcore 12345`
 - `spoilerLog` - Writes out a spoiler log to the "log.txt" file.
 Note that the unlocks may not be accurate, since the mod swaps an unlock if it detects that you should not get it yet.

-### Other Miscellaneous Quality of Life Improvements

-- <!-- "ui_hearts.png" --> The heart UI sprites have been slightly modified so that it is easier to see an empty heart container on a black background.
-- <!-- SilenceMomDad --> The audio clips of mom and dad on the Ascent are silenced.
-- <!-- ForceFadedConsoleDisplay --> The "faded console display" feature is automatically enabled in the "options.ini" file, which allows you to visually see when an error in the game happens.
-Please report bugs to the developers in [the Discord server](https://discord.gg/GwhUeQjHTF).
-- <!-- PreventVictoryLapPopup --> Victory Laps and the "Rerun" feature on the main menu are banned for the same reason that R Key is.
-As a quality of life fix, the Victory Lap popup will no longer appear after defeating The Lamb.

 ### Crash & Softlock Prevention

 This mod attempts to fix as many vanilla crashes & softlocks as possible.
 The following situations are fixed: